A Crash Course In Penny Stock Basics

 Popular opinion suggests that all penny stocks are traded on the Over-The-Counter exchange or “OTC” exchange.
 That is a misnomer that many new traders tend to assume.
-Not only do penny stocks trade on the OTC, but there are also plenty of small companies traded on the NASDAQ and New York Stock Exchange (NYSE).
+Not only do penny stocks trade on the OTC, but plenty of small companies also trade on the NASDAQ and New York Stock Exchange (NYSE).

 Risks Of Trading Penny Stocks

 Liquidity is the total trading volume in a stock.
-When we’re talking about penny stocks, focus on dollar volume instead of the number of shares traded.
+When discussing penny stocks, focus on dollar volume instead of the number of shares traded.
 Since the cheapest penny stocks trade for as little as $0.0001, share volume alone can cloud your judgment.
 Case in point, 100 million shares of a $0.0001 stock is only $10,000.
-Now, I’m not suggesting $10,000 isn’t a lot of money.
-But when you’re talking about the bigger picture, a stock that only trades a few thousand dollars in volume isn’t very liquid.
+I’m not suggesting that $10,000 isn’t a lot of money.
+But when talking about the bigger picture, a stock that only trades a few thousand dollars in volume isn’t very liquid.

-Penny stocks, in general, have lower liquidity daily compared to most large-cap stocks like Apple (NASDAQ: AAPL) or Microsoft (NASDAQ: MSFT).
-I say “consistent” because, along your travels, you’ll likely come across certain penny stocks that will see hundreds of millions of dollars trade in a single day.
+In general, Penny stocks have lower daily liquidity than most large-cap stocks like Apple (NASDAQ: AAPL) or Microsoft (NASDAQ: MSFT).
+I say “consistent” because, along your travels, you’ll likely come across certain penny stocks that will see hundreds of millions of dollars traded in a single day.
 The vast majority of companies that experience such activity usually cool off in a big way during days or weeks to follow.
 One recent example is Avenue Therapeutics (NASDAQ: ATXI).

 Penny Stock Prices Fluctuate